Set yourself up for mealtime success by being realistic and prepared. This simple Meal Planning Guide will show you how. Free Printable!

 9. Making a meal with 2 or more components, and having it all come together at the same time to serve, can sometimes be a challenge.
 With experience, this does get easier.
 Unless it’s a major holiday, I’m usually just dealing with 3 components at the most (protein, vegetable, grain).
 I find that as long as I read through the recipe(s) first, how long it takes to prepare and cook, I can figure out when to begin each step.
 If I start with the longest step first and keep going with the rest, then I usually have success.
 I especially like to bake or roast because while that is in the oven you can be working on something else.
 Cooking is definitely a great way to improve your time management skills!

 10. The most common obstacle, when it comes to cooking, is lack of time.
 Also, it’s not always easy to muster the energy to cook a meal at the end of the day.
-So, to give myself a break I will intentionally plan some super simple Grocery Store Meals for busy times.
+So, to give myself a break, I will intentionally plan some super simple Grocery Store Meals for busy times.
 I also keep a few frozen meals on hand for back-up.
-Once in awhile, we will resort to take-out but I do try to limit that to only once a week (preferably on the weekend)!
+Breakfast for dinner comes in handy too!
+Once in a while, we will resort to take-out but I do try to limit that to only once a week (preferably on the weekend)!
 Instead of stressing out, I try to just go with the flow and do the best I can with the time I have.

 Whether you prepare meals at home 3 times a day, once a day, or once a week… be safe, relax, and enjoy!
 Cooking is an adventure… lots of trial (and sometimes error), but always worth it in the end!

 Start the process all over again.
 (Unless you have a personal chef at your beck and call and you can skip steps 1-3!!)
 The good news is that after a few months you will have a collection of meal plans which you can use over and over again in a rotation!